hoylen/dart-crypt/README.md

 ## Features and bugs

+### Random number generators

-Salt generation does not use a cryptographically secure random number generator.
-If this is a concern, generate your own salt and pass it in as one of the parameters.
+Salt generation uses a cryptographically secure random number generator, if one is available.
+If one is not available, it falls back to using a cryptographically insecure one.

+Set `Crypt.cryptographicallySecureSalts` to true to prevent a cryptographically insecure random number from being used.
+An exception will then be thrown if attempting to generate a salt on platforms that don't support a cryptographically secure random number generator.

+Explicitly set it to false to allow this fallback behaviour in future releases.
+The default is currently set to false, for backward compatibility.
+But a future release may set the default to true for improved security.
+Explicitly setting it to false will ensure code will still work when that breaking change is made.

+### Dependency on the crypto package

-Version 3.0.0 depends on the Dart [crypto][crypto] package, version 2.1.4 or newer, which has support for SHA-512.
-If you need to use an older version of _crypto_, use version 2.0.0 of this package -- but that older version won't have support for SHA-512 crypt strings.
+The current release depends on the Dart [crypto][crypto] package version 3.0.0, which has support for SHA-512.
+If you need to use an older version of _crypto_, use version 2.0.0 of this package -- but that older version won't have support for SHA-512 crypt strings and is not null safe.

 Please file feature requests and bugs at the [GitHub issue tracker][tracker].